 It was launched in Europe in 1999 by a consortium of independent research groups and later extended to several other nations worldwide.
 The aim was to collect data on the risk of antiepileptic drugs during pregnancy and share it in an international registry.

-At present, physicians from 44 countries in Europe, Oceania, Asia, Latin America and Africa are actively collaborating, and more than 24,600 pregnancies have been registered.
+Physicians from 44 countries in Europe, Oceania, Asia, Latin America and Africa have participated to the study and more than 24,900 pregnancies have been registered so far.

 EURAP is an international collaboration with the vision to establish a basis for a safer treatment of epilepsy during pregnancy.
 The primary objective is to compare the safety of different antiepileptic drugs during pregnancy with respect to the risk of birth defects.